rwaldron/tc39-notes/es8/2017-03/mar-22.md

 AWB: Could this fix be applied at the Array.prototype level?

-BT: No, because Array.prototype.fill doesn't do the `toNumber` coersion.
+BT: No, because Array.prototype.fill doesn't do the `toNumber` coercion.

 DE: It got re-factored after ...
 Shared Array buffers.